zzzprojects/sqlfiddle3/README.md

 ## Commercial software requirements

 If you want to run the commercial database software (Microsoft SQL Server 2014 Express, Oracle 11g R2 XE) you must have a Windows Server 2008 R2 (or higher) server available.
-The core software must be installed prior to attempting to use it with SQL Fiddle.
+The core software must be installed prior to attempting to using it with SQL Fiddle.
 Below are the requirements for how the commercial databases should be installed.
 The docker-compose file assumes this server is listening at ip address 192.168.99.101

 ### SQL Server 2014 Express